 -Archerfield Walled Garden

-So you all know we love coffee and cake, and the food and coffee here is a real treat.
-We stopped off for a coffee and cake in the cafe while the little boy snoozed and the girls enjoyed a play in the Archerfield playground.
+There is a great café here, and the food and coffee here is a real treat.
+We stopped off for a coffee and cake in the cafe and the kids enjoyed a play in the Archerfield playground.
 The Garden Café operates on a walk-in basis so there’s no need to book.
-There is a wonderful restaurant, and a food market and gift shop full of little gifts, toys, fairy tutus and fairy houses to take home.
+There is a great gift shop full of little gifts, toys, fairy tutus and fairy houses to take home.